Command Gate

 ~/.<app>/logs/gate-YYYY-MM-DD.logWhy one shared spec/socket/log

 Earlier iterations gave each session its own socket directory.
-Approvals are an app-wide concern (approve_always should mean the same thing across every session) and the daemon routes to the right session by matching the hook's cwd against known workspace paths.
+Approvals are an app-wide concern (approve_always should mean the same thing across every session) and the daemon routes to the right session by matching the hook's cwd against known project paths.
 One listener, one spec, one audit log.

 commands.jsonl format